riipandi/stackup/README.md

 ## Usage

-Clonse this repo and run `setup.sh`.
+Clone this repo and run `setup.sh`.